 • An Australian study has found that girls gain confidence in Information Technology (IT) in single-sex classes.
 The four-year study, which ran in seven co-ed and three girls-only schools, found that 45% of girls made an unprompted positive comment about their experiences in single-sex IT classes.
 Feedback from the girls included that girls-only classes were more conducive to learning because boys disrupt classes; they were more willing to ask for help without boys being present; they were more confident and not afraid to try things out; and that in co-ed classes, boys put them down when they were trying to do something or express an idea (Fisher, Lang & Forgasz, 2015).

-• Andrew Hill of the University of South California has found that opposite gender friends have a negative impact on academic achievement.
-His research showed that students aged 16 and over who had higher numbers of opposite gender friends had lower grades across all subjects (Hill, 2015, p.
-148) and were less likely to graduate from high school or attend college (p.
-173).
-Students with higher numbers of opposite gender friends had more difficulties getting along with their teachers (p.
-148) and were more likely to be in a romantic relationship, which “may reduce both the quality and quantity of homework and studying”, as well as being “distracting in the classroom” (p.
+• In 2015, Andrew Hill of the University of South California found that opposite gender friends have a negative impact on the academic achievement of students at co-ed schools.
+Students aged 16 and over with higher numbers of opposite gender friends had lower grades across all subjects (p.
+148); were less likely to graduate from high school or attend college (p.
+173); had more difficulties getting along with their teachers (p.
+148); and were more likely to be in a romantic relationship, which “may reduce both the quality and quantity of homework and studying”, as well as being “distracting in the classroom” (p.
 171).
-Hill’s research also found that in students aged under 16, grades in mathematics and science were negatively impacted by the effect of opposite gender friends, and that girls may therefore benefit from single-sex classes in these subjects (p.
+Hill also found that in students aged under 16, grades in mathematics and science were negatively impacted by the effect of opposite gender friends, and that girls may benefit from single-sex classes in these subjects (p.
 168).

 • A 2015 study by Eisenkopft et al. identified a “very robust” positive effect on mathematics proficiency for girls randomly assigned to single-sex classes in a Swiss high school (p.
 137).
 The effect was greater for students with high ability in maths and in classes taught by a male teacher, but “the effect also holds for less talented students and for classes taught by a female teacher”.
 Girls in single-sex classes also “evaluate their mathematics skills more positively and are more likely to attribute their performance in mathematics to their own efforts rather than to exogenous talent or luck” (p.
 125).

-• A 2012 study by Hyunjoon Park, Jere Behrman and Jaesung Choi found that in South Korea — where students were randomly assigned to single-sex and co-educational high schools until 2009 — “high school female seniors who attend all-girls schools show significantly higher mean scores than their peers who attend coeducational schools” (p.
+• Park, Behrman and Choi’s 2012 study of South Korean students — who were randomly assigned to single-sex and co-ed high schools until 2009 — found that “high school female seniors who attend all-girls schools show significantly higher mean scores than their peers who attend coeducational schools” (p.
 19).
 In addition, college attendance data demonstrated that “the four-year college attendance rate for female graduates is 3.1 percentage points higher for all-girls schools than for coeducational schools” (p.
 20).
-The advantage of “all-girls schools over coeducational schools in sending female students to four-year colleges is fairly substantial…female students from all-girls schools are less likely to attend two-year junior colleges” (p.
+The advantage of “all-girls schools over coeducational schools in sending female students to four-year colleges is fairly substantial”, with the study showing that “female students from all-girls schools are less likely to attend two-year junior colleges” (p.
 21).

 • A 2012 PhD thesis by Dana Diaconu concluded that girls from Hong Kong and New Zealand “seemed to have benefited more from single-sex education than coeducation” (p.
 248).
 Diaconu examined the Trends in Mathematics and Science Study (TIMSS) databases for 1995, 1999 and 2003, finding that the advantage of Hong Kong girls from single-sex schools in TIMSS 2003 in science scores “remained statistically significant … even after accounting for differences in student background and school characteristics” (p.
 248).

-• Belfi et al. stated that “single-sex classes are advantageous for girls’ school well-being and academic self-concept” (Belfi, 2011, p.
+• Belfi et al.’s review of the literature on class composition by gender and ability in secondary school found that “single-sex classes are advantageous for girls’ school well-being and academic self-concept” (Belfi, Goos, De Fraine & Van Damme, 2011, p.
 2).

-• “Girls in single-sex schools perform better academically than their counterparts in coeducational schools, after holding constant measures of selection, background, peers and school factors” (Cabezas, 2010, p.
+• Veronica Cabezas found that: “Girls in single-sex schools perform better academically than their counterparts in coeducational schools, after holding constant measures of selection, background, peers and school factors” (Cabezas, 2010, p.
 227).